LeoSanavio/parking-management/README.md

 A parking management system using artificial intelligence to identify vehicle license plates.

-- Backends: .Net and Python.
+- Backends: C# .Net and Python.
 - Frontends: JavaScript - React.js.
 - Arduino code to simulate the opening of the gate.